Hello! Piyo and Poppo here with a guide to one of the most regulated and high-value drone applications: powerline inspection.

 Q: How much does a powerline inspection cost (utility budget perspective)?

-A: £1,500–3,500 per flight (depending on line complexity).
-Traditional crew-based inspection: £8,000–15,000.
+A: costs vary significantly depending on the drone and accessories chosen (depending on line complexity).
+Traditional crew-based inspection: costs vary significantly depending on the drone and accessories chosen.
 Drones deliver 50–70% cost savings.

 Q: How often should lines be inspected?